 Rebel Organization Leaders (ROLE) Database

-How do rebel leaders shape the dynamics of violent conflicts, and contemporary world politics more broadly?
+How do rebel leaders shape the dynamics of armed conflicts, and contemporary world politics more broadly?